kishanpatel789/kp_data_dev_site/content/posts/014_PythonFunctionParameters.md

 TypeError: make_point() got some positional-only arguments passed as keyword arguments: 'x, y'
 ```

 The function will only accept positional arguments, like `make_point(5, -4)`.
 This is more of a stylistic choice when designing your function.
-You force your users to pass arguments in a way that avoids confusion: the 1st argument is always "x"; the 2nd argument is always "y".
+You force users to pass arguments in a way that avoids confusion: the 1st argument is always "x"; the 2nd argument is always "y".
 As a bonus, you can change the parameter names without breaking any user code.

-Parameters after the `*` marker must receive arguments by keyword, not by position.
+Next, parameters after the `*` marker must receive arguments by keyword, not by position.
 This makes function calls more readable, especially when the function has many parameters.
 Check out this email-sender function:

 ```python
 def send_email(to, subject, cc, bcc, reply_to):